 4.5.1 How will the Lead Agency ensure that the family contribution/co-payment, based on a sliding-fee scale, is affordable and is not a barrier to families receiving CCDF services (98.16 (k))?
-Check all that apply
+Check all that apply a.

-☑ a.
 Limit the maximum co-payment per family.

 Describe: .
-Co-payments are charged per family for each month in which services a are provided.
-Co-payments are applied to the first payment request receive and are applied to each subsequent payment in that month until there is remaining co-payment amount.
-Co-payment amounts are capped at 7% highest income families with co-payment percentages decreasing bases s no 6 for the incomes. b.
-Limit the combined amount of co-payment for all children to a percer of family income.
-List the percentage of the co-payment limit and ntage c.
-Minimize the abrupt termination of assistance before a family can aff the full cost of care ('the cliff effect') as part of the graduated phase-out assistance discussed in 3.2.5. d.
-Other.
-Describe: 4.5.2.
-Does the Lead Agency choose the option to allow providers to charge fa amilies additional amounts above the required co-payment in instances where the pro- ovider's price exceeds the subsidy payment (98.45(b)(5))?
-Effective Date: 10/01/2021 □ No Yes.
-If yes: i.
-Provide the rationale for the Lead Agency's policy to allow providers to o charge families additional amounts above the required co-payment, including a l.

-demonstration of how the policy promotes affordability and access for families.
+Co-payments are charged per family for each month in which services are provided.
+Co-payments are applied to the first payment request received in a month and are applied to each subsequent payment in that month until there is no remaining co-payment amount.
+Co-payment amounts are capped at 7% for the highest income families with co-payment percentages decreasing based on lower incomes.

+mit the combined amount of co-payment for all children to a percentage mily income.
+List the percentage of the co-payment limit and the f inimize the abrupt termination of assistance before a family can afford ull cost of care ('the cliff effect') as part of the graduated phase-out of stance discussed in 3.2.5. d.
+Ot i.
+Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy promotes affordability and access for families.

+4.5.2.
+Does the Lead Agency choose the option to allow providers to charge families additional amounts above the required co-payment in instances where the provider's price exceeds the subsidy payment (98.45(b)(5))?

+No✓ Yes.
+If yes: